 It can have a domino effect on the supply chain, throwing off schedules and adding to expenses through demurrage fees.
 This highlights the need for streamlined customs procedures and precise paperwork to avoid delays and costs associated with international trade.

 Correct tariff classification tells shippers how much to pay in customs fees and taxes.
-It is vital to follow foreign trade rules because misclassifying goods can have legal and financial consequences.
+It is vital to follow foreign trade agreements because misclassifying goods can have legal and financial consequences.
 To escape these problems, shippers and freight forwarders must ensure that the correct HS codes are used.

 Every customs vendor and dealer wants software that controls all the difficulties of customs clearance so that they may have a positive experience declaring their goods with the customs department.
 Providing trade customs compliance in the UK for export and import is made incredibly simple with iCustoms, the ideal option.